at-silva/kong-static-files-plugin/README.md

 ## Prerequisites

-Before using the Kong Static Files Plugin, you need to have the following components set up:
+Before using the Static Files Plugin, you need to have the following components set up:

 - [Kong](https://konghq.com/kong/) installed and configured on your system.
 - Basic knowledge of Kong and its core concepts.

 ## Installation

-To install the Kong Static Files Plugin, follow these steps:
+To install the Static Files Plugin, follow these steps:

 1. Ensure that Kong is properly installed and running on your system.